pierre-cm/galbe/docs/error-handler.md

 ## Request Error

-The `RequestError` class is utilized to instanciate a runtime request error in Galbe.
+The `RequestError` class is utilized to instantiate a runtime request error in Galbe.
 It has two optional attributes: a `status` and a `payload`.

 If your application throws a `RequestError` instance, Galbe will, by default,